 Can Spinal Narrowing Be Treated?

 Because spinal narrowing and the aging process go hand in hand, there is no cure for degenerative-related stenosis.
 However, there are a variety of ways that you can manage your symptoms, such as conservative treatments options like ibuprofen, acetaminophen, hot-cold compresses, restorative yoga, or low-impact exercise.
-If weeks or months of these treatments do not help you to achieve lasting pain relief, your doctor may suggest surgery as an option.
+If weeks or months of these treatments do not help you to achieve lasting pain relief, your physician may suggest surgery as an option.
 If this is the case, contact Laser Spine Institute.
 We specialize in a variety of minimally invasive, outpatient procedures that offer a welcome alternative to the risks and lengthy recuperation of an open spine surgery.
 Contact us to receive a complimentary review of your MRI or CT scan, or to learn more about our state-of-the-art endoscopic techniques.